f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

 |

-1. If not already done, run through Lab 8.1: `Prepare your AWS Account`_.
+1. If not already done, run through `Lab 8.1 Prepare your AWS Account`_.

-.. _Prepare your AWS Account: ./lab1.html
+.. _Lab 8.1 Prepare your AWS Account: ./lab1.html

 2. Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.